Halifax Royal Infirmary A&E 'could close' under trust plans

 The department's closure would mean patients seeking emergency care would have to travel to Huddersfield Royal Infirmary, about seven miles away.

-Halifax Labour MP Linda Riordan said closing the unit would be "foolish".'No consultation yet'
+Halifax Labour MP Linda Riordan said closing the unit would be "foolish".

 The closure of Halifax's A&E department was the preferred option among a number considered by the hospital trust as part of a wider review of local health and social care provision, Calderdale Council's Health and Social Care Scrutiny Panel was told.